Update July 2019

+On the Edinburgh Fringe website you can book tickets to some shows from as early as January.
+Signing up to the website allows you to build a planning calendar, which, with over 3500 shows is pretty vital.
+You can search for shows, narrowing down your search and save your favourites.
 The Fringe app is brilliant, I used it this year to visit and it was unbelievably helpful.
 There is a “Nearby now” tab which makes the whole planning so much easier.
 When you walk out at the end of a show just press the button and it’ll tell you which shows are starting next and where they are.

 There are plenty of free shows, 2for1 tickets and the Virgin half price hut which releases half price tickets on the day so leave some spare time to see what you can find while your there.
 A walk up the Royal Mile is a must and you will probably find something you fancy there.
 As well as the shows make sure you try something a little different like a walking literary tour, a ghost bus ride or a Harry Potter tour.
 Edinburgh has a fantastic haunted history, the ghost walks and St Mary’s Close are fascinating.
 Also you might want a bit of peace at some point so try and factor in some time to relax, a walk up Carlton Hill or Arthur’s seat offer the best view of the city, or sit outside for lunch in one of the many cafes on the Royal mile or St James’ Square for a bit of people watching.

 Comfortable shoes are vital during the fringe, although Edinburgh has quite a compact city centre it is quite hilly and many of the streets are cobbled.
-Edinburgh has a really good transport network of buses, black cabs and now the new trams which are all easy to use and will get you to each venue but the roads get busy so its far easier to walk.
+Edinburgh has a really good transport network of buses, black cabs and now the new trams which are all easy to use and will get you to each venue but the roads get busy so it's far easier to walk.

-That’s about it, just remember to take it slow, and have plenty of breaks, and make use of the app!
+Just remember to take it slow, and have plenty of breaks, and make use of the app!
 Read more about Edinburgh's Festival Fringe here.
 Any more tips anyone can think of?
 Leave a comment below